reflex-dev/reflex-web/docs/state_structure/shared_state.md

 ### Identifying Clients

 Each client linked to a shared state can be uniquely identified by their `self.router.session.client_token`.
-Shared state events should _never_ relying on identifiers passed in as parameters, as these can be spoofed from the client.
+Shared state events should _never_ rely on identifiers passed in as parameters, as these can be spoofed from the client.
 Instead, always use the `client_token` to identify the client triggering the event.

 ```python demo exec
 import uuid